wp-plugins/fb-thumbnail-config/readme.txt

 Requires at least: 2.5
 Tested up to: 3.2.1

 Customize thumbnails and descriptions generated on Facebook when your post/page is shared.
-This plugin lets you to control exactly how your posts/pages appear on Facebook.
+This plugin lets you to control your presentation Facebook.

 == Description ==